United States District Court for the District of Hawaii

 The United States District Court for the District of Hawaii (in case citations, D. Haw.) is the principal trial court of the United States Federal Court System in the state of Hawaii.
 The court's territorial jurisdiction encompasses the state of Hawaii and the territories of Midway Atoll, Wake Island, Johnston Atoll, Kingman Reef, Palmyra Atoll, Baker Island, Howland Island, and Jarvis Island; it also occasionally handles (jointly with the United States District Court for the District of Columbia and the High Court of American Samoa) federal issues that arise in the territory of American Samoa, which has no local federal court or territorial court.
+Additionally, it oversees U.S. law enforcement in Antarctica, and exercises jurisdiction over crimes committed by American citizens while on the continent.
 It is located at the Prince Kuhio Federal Building in downtown Honolulu, fronting the Aloha Tower and Honolulu Harbor.
 The court hears both civil and criminal cases as a court of law and equity.
 A branch of the district court is the United States Bankruptcy Court which also has chambers in the federal building.
 The United States Court of Appeals for the Ninth Circuit has appellate jurisdiction over cases coming out of the District of Hawaii (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).
 The United States Attorney for the District of Hawaii represents the United States in all civil and criminal cases within her district.

-As of 21 February 2025, the acting United States attorney is Ken Sorenson.
+As of 21 February 2025, the United States attorney is Ken Sorenson.